gasparka/pyha/docs/basic_usage.rst

 - Write simplest possible model of what you want to do
 - Experiment with it, dont throw away the experiments, rather turn them into unit-tests
-- Profit
+- Profit (use the same tests to develop and verify HDL code)

-First we start with defining the model:
+Start by defining an model:

 .. code-block:: python